AdobeDocs/federated-audience-composition.en/help/connections/destinations.md

     ![](assets/destination-new.png)

-1. Enter a name for the new connection and select the **[!UICONTROL Connection Type]** from the following options:
+1. Enter a name for the new connection and select the **[!UICONTROL Connection Type]** from the following available connections:

     * Amazon Redshift
     * Azure Synapse Analytics